 The main types of sleep apnea are:

-- Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, occurs when someone has both obstructive sleep apnea and central sleep apnea.
+- Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, which occurs when someone has both obstructive sleep apnea and central sleep apnea

-If you think you might have any form of sleep apnea, see your doctor.
-Treatment can ease your symptoms and may help prevent heart problems and other complications.
+If you think you might have sleep apnea, see your doctor.
+Treatment can ease your symptoms and might help prevent heart problems and other complications.

-The signs and symptoms of obstructive and central sleep apneas overlap, sometimes making the type of sleep apnea more difficult to determine.
+The signs and symptoms of obstructive and central sleep apneas overlap, sometimes making it difficult to determine which type you have.
 The most common signs and symptoms of obstructive and central sleep apneas include:

 - Morning headache